JetBrains/teamcity-documentation/topics/nunit.md

 <td>

 Specify NUnit categories to be excluded from the tests to be run.
-Multiple entries are comma\-separated.
+Multiple entries are comma-separated.
 [Category expressions](teamcity-nunit-test-launcher.md#Category+Expression) are supported here as well; commas, semicolons, and new\-lines are treated as global __or__ operations (prior to the expression parsing).
 Since NUnit 3.0 __category expressions are not supported__ and must be set via the command line as [described in the NUNit documentation](https://github.com/nunit/docs/wiki/Test-Selection-Language).